IsaacReeder/Pablo-Pulgar-Ecommerce/README.md

 popular culture, and music references are combined heavy usage of typography and vibrant color to create digital hand-made landscapes with a sense for formal art.

-# Technologies used: ReactJS, NodeJS, Axios, CORS, Express, Mongoose, Multer, Bcryptjs, Express-Validator, React-Reveal, Concurrently, JSONWebToken, Mongoose-Unique-Validator, and UUID.
+# Technologies used: ReactJS, NodeJS, Context, Axios, CORS, Express, Mongoose, Multer, Bcryptjs, Express-Validator, React-Reveal, Concurrently, JSONWebToken, Mongoose-Unique-Validator, and UUID.

 ---------------------------------------------------------------------------------------------------------------------------------------------------